-Given the high pixel count of the D800 it's no surprise that the D810 has the same count, but we are told that it uses a newly designed sensor, which usually means improved noise control.
-It has also been coupled with Nikon's EXPEED 4 processing engine instead of the EXPEED 3 engine of the D800 and this too should be good news for noise control.
+Given the high pixel count of the Nikon D800 it's no surprise that the Nikon D810 has the same number, but we are told that it uses a newly designed sensor, which usually means improved noise control.
+It has also been coupled with Nikon's EXPEED 4 processing engine instead of the EXPEED 3 engine of the D800 and this too should be good news for image quality.

 Other changes from the D800 include a higher resolution LCD screen, the ability to record smaller raw images as seen with the Nikon D4S and the introduction of Group-area AF mode, also seen in the D4S.
 The move to the EXPEED 4 processing engine also enables an increase in the maximum continuous shooting rate at full resolution to 5fps, this was previously 4fps.
 Alternatively, the D810 can shoot at 7fps in DX format and record 15.3Mp images.